 culprit himself, who is my brother (not in the physical sense, but as a fellow creature similarly

-endowed with reason and a share of the divine); therefore none of those things can injure me, for
+endowed with reason and a share of the divine); therefore none of those things can injure me,

-irritation or aversion but a form of obstruction?”
+what is irritation or aversion but a form of obstruction?”